sontungexpt/sttusline/README.md

 A very lightweight statusline plugin for neovim written in lua.

-This plugin lazy load all components and only update when needed
+This plugin lazy load all components and only update each component when needed.

 Because this plugin aim to be fast and small as possible.
 I don't focus on overriding default component.
 I focus on creating your custom component.
 So